Management Policy / Management Strategy

 In response, we diversify the risk of reduced procurement volume due to livestock diseases and other factors by geographically dispersing affiliated farms, procuring from a large number of allied livestock producers in Japan, and importing from multiple countries.
 In addition, to mitigate the risk of fluctuations in meat prices, we procure meat based on forecasts of fluctuations in supply and demand, thoroughly manage inventories at appropriate levels, and work on strengthening the development and sale of meat products with higher added value.

-In the event that COVID-19 and other viruses continue to occur and spread over an extended period, the potential risks to our business include increased consumer preference for low-priced products due to economic slowdown, reduced demand for food services, significant price fluctuations in imported goods due to shifts in the balance of supply and demand overseas, and increased uncertainty regarding the creditworthiness of business partners.
+In the event of an extended outbreak of a contagious or infectious disease, or any other such disease, the potential risks to our business include increased consumer preference for low-priced products due to economic slowdown, reduced demand for food services, significant price fluctuations in imported goods due to shifts in the balance of supply and demand overseas, and increased uncertainty regarding the creditworthiness of business partners.
 In addition, if infection were confirmed among the Group’s employees, there is a risk that the supply of products could be disrupted due to a partial shutdown of operations.

 If such risks were to materialize, there could be a decrease in operating income due to sluggish sales of relatively high-priced Wagyu beef and commercial products for the food service industry, increased costs for product procurements, defaults on accounts receivable, and missed sales opportunities arising from suspension of operations.